 NO SECTOR PLAN COMPLETED?
 Y/N ADOPTED?
-Y / N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes The disaster management plan is reviewed and attached 2 Performance Management System (PMS) Yes Yes The PMS of the municipality was adopted by Council and is being implemented.
-PMS Unit has been established and they finalized the process of cascading it down to managers below section 56.
-3 Work place Skills Development Plan Yes Yes This is done on annual basis 4 Capital Investment Programme/ Framework (CIP) Yes Yes Three Year Capital Program was prepared and incorporated into the IDP 5 Local Economic Development (LED) plan Yes Yes The plan was reviewed to inform the 4 th generation IDP 6 Environmental management framework Yes Yes The framework is completed 7 Water Services Development Plan (WSDP) Yes Yes WSDP was reviewed and adopted 8 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted 9 Transportation Plan Yes Yes Public transport plan was developed and adopted by Council and its due for review 10 Financial Plan Yes Yes Is reviewed annually 11 Spatial Development Framework Yes Yes The uThukela SDF was adopted with the IDP and is attached 12 Communication Strategy Yes Yes The strategy has been developed and adopted by council.
+Y / N ADOPTION DATE DATE OF NEXT REVIEW COMMENTS 1 Disaster Management Plan Yes Yes The disaster management plan is approved and attached as to comply with MSA.
+2 Performance Management System (PMS) Yes Yes The PMS of the municipality was adopted by Council and is being implemented.
+PMS Unit has been established and they have finalized the process of cascading the PMS down to managers below section 56.
+3 Work place Skills Development Plan Yes Yes This is done on annual basis 4 Capital Investment Programme/ Framework (CIP) Yes Yes Three Year Capital Program was prepared and incorporated into the IDP 5 Local Economic Development (LED) plan Yes Yes The plan was reviewed to inform the 4 th generation IDP 6 Environmental management framework Yes Yes The framework is completed 7 Water Services Development Plan (WSDP) Yes Yes WSDP was reviewed and adopted 8 Integrated Waste Management Plan Yes Yes The IWMP was developed and adopted 9 Transportation Plan Yes Yes Public transport plan was developed and adopted by Council and its due for review 10 Financial Plan Yes Yes Is reviewed annually 11 Spatial Development Framework Yes Yes The uThukela SDF is prepared with the IDP and is attached 12 Communication Strategy Yes Yes The strategy has been developed and adopted by council.
 13 Fraud and Corruption Prevention Strategy Yes Yes The Fraud and corruption strategy was adopted and is under implementation

-14 Tourism Plan Yes Yes It was developed and adopted by council and is under review concurrently with the LED Plan 15 Climate change response Plan(mitigation & adaptation options) Yes Yes It was prepared and adopted by council 16 Natural resources management Plan Yes Yes 17 Rural development plan Yes Rural plan has been developed and approved
+1 14 Tourism Plan Yes Yes It was developed and adopted by council and is under review concurrently 1 15 Climate change response Plan(mitigation & adaptation options) Yes Yes It was prepared and adopted by council 1 16 Natural resources management Plan Yes Yes 1 17 Rural development plan Yes Rural plan has been developed and approved.
+The plan was approved on the 31 May 2019.